lutfimln31-hub/Tugas-Pemrograman-Web/README.md

 `npx http-server`

 ## 👨‍💻 Author
-Developed by Ignatius Wilhelmus Kim Kerans for a Web-Based Programming Assignment / Project at Universitas Terbuka.
+Developed by Ignatius Lutfi Maulana for a Web-Based Programming Assignment / Project at Universitas Terbuka.